Lost in Food

 Easy and using only 6 ingredients this banana loaf works every time!
 Simple to make and doesn't need any fancy whisking, just a bowl and a fork.
 Add nuts if you want a change!

-If you like this simple bake then try our Orange Sponge Cake, or our Victoria Sponge.
+If you like this simple bake then try my

-For more baking inspiration, particularly when baking with Children, then have a read of our Ultimate Guide to Baking with Kids, or our Best Cake Recipes post, where you will find a wealth of recipes and ideas.
+For more baking inspiration, particularly when baking with Children, then have a read of my Fun Baking with Kids, or Best Cake Recipes posts, where you will find a wealth of recipes and ideas.

 Front view of a sliced banana loaf (bread) on a wire cooling rack and some fresh bananas to the back.